 The Carbon Footprint of Machine Learning Training Will Plateau, Then Shrink

 Machine Learning (ML) workloads have rapidly grown in importance, but raised concerns about their carbon footprint.
-Four best practices can reduce ML training energy by up to 100x and CO2 emissions up to 1000x.
-By following best practices, overall ML energy use (across research, development, and production) held steady at <15% of Google’s total energy use for the past three years.
-If the whole ML field were to adopt best practices, total carbon emissions from training would reduce.
-Hence, we recommend that ML papers include emissions explicitly to foster competition on more than just model quality.
-As estimates of emissions in papers that omitted them have been off 100x–100,000x, publishing emissions has the added benefit of ensuring accurate accounting.
-Given the importance of climate change, we must get the numbers right to make certain that we work on its biggest challenges.
+We show four best practices to reduce ML training energy by up to 100x and CO2 emissions up to 1000x, and that recent papers overestimated the cost and carbon footprint of ML training by 100x–100,000x.
+Finally, we show that by following best practices, overall ML energy use (across research, development, and production) held steady at <15% of Google’s total energy use for the past three years.
+If the whole ML field adopts best practices, we predict that by 2030 total carbon emissions from training will reduce.

 Email Address of Submitting Authordavidpatterson@google.com

 Submitting Author's InstitutionGoogle